Brophy Basketball – College Alumni

 Steven Stanley ’14 – Northern Arizona University (Flagstaff, Ariz.)

 Steven Stanley played four years of basketball at Brophy including his last two years on the varsity team.
-His size and skill set made him a difficult match-up for opposing big men as he was able to shoot from the outside as well as put the ball on the floor.
-Following his Brophy basketball career, Steven moved on to Northern Arizona University where he earned a spot on the Lumberjacks’ roster as a walk-on in both 2015-2016 and 2016-2017.
+A 6’6″ lefty, Steven’s size and skill set made him a difficult match-up for opposing big men.
+When guarded by bigger post players, Steven was able to take his defender outside and use his quickness to get to the basket.
+Conversely, when he was guarded by smaller wings or guards he could post up inside and use his strength and vertical explosion to finish at the rim.
+With his midrange shooting ability, Steven was also able to score from the free throw line at a high percentage.
+On the defensive end of the floor, Steven used his length and jumping ability to protect the rim and track down rebounds on the defensive glass.
+Following his Brophy basketball career, Steven moved on to Northern Arizona University where he earned a spot on the Lumberjacks’ roster as a walk-on in both the 2015-2016 and 2016-2017 seasons.

 Tim Kempton ’13 – Lehigh University (Bethlehem, Pa.)

 Tim Kempton graduated from Brophy as one of the best players in the school’s history.
 As a sophomore, Tim came off the bench for the 2010-2011 Brophy team that made it to the state championship game before falling to Mountain View.
 The following season, Tim averaged 16 ppg and 10 rpg, a performance that helped lead Brophy to the state quarterfinals.
 As a senior, Tim averaged 25 ppg and 16 rpg and was named the 2013 Arizona Preps Boys Player of the Year.
 After Brophy, Tim followed up a fantastic high school record with a dazzling four-year career at Lehigh University which saw him improve his scoring and rebounding average every single season.
 In his first season at Lehigh, he was named the Patriot League Rookie of the Year and was a finalist for the Kyle Macy National Freshman of the Year Award.
 Tim earned the Patriot League Player of the Year Award as a sophomore and junior, becoming just the third player in league history to be named POY twice before his senior season.
 As a senior, Tim averaged 20.4 ppg and 10.4 rpg and was named one of five finalists for the Kareem-Abdul Jabbar Center of the Year Award and one of ten finalists for the Senior CLASS Award.
 He finished his career as the all-time leader in career rebounds (1,095) for both Lehigh and the Patriot League.
 In addition, he finished third in school history and fourth in Patriot League history in career points (2,043).
-He is now playing professional basketball overseas.
+Following his collegiate career, he played professional in Spain, Israel, and Greece.

 James Harper was a three-year varsity player who left a trail of career highlights with his three-point shooting and dunking.
 He was a starter on the 2010-2011 Brophy team that finished second at state.
 During his senior year, he averaged 18 ppg and 6 rpg, and was named to the Arrowhead Classic All-Tournament Team (Thanksgiving) and was the McClintock Holiday Shootout MVP (Christmas).
 After graduating from Brophy, James went to Division I Houston Baptist where he made seven starts and averaged 4.4 points and 1.9 rebounds per game.
 Following his freshman season, he transferred to Chaminade University in Hawaii where he earned PacWest All-Academic honors during his sophomore, junior, and senior years.
 He started 12 games as a sophomore, 22 as a junior, and 16 as a senior, finishing with career averages of 7.4 ppg, 2.8 rpg, and a 41.3% 3-point field goal percentage.